pete-jacobsson/gdgtm/README.md

 The result is a collection of GeoTIFF files that is standardized in terms of projection, bounding box, resolution, and exact pixel location.

-The package is built in Python, with calls to R code as relevant.
+The package is built in Python, with almost all functions being in reality GDAL wrappers designed to simplify the workflow and reduce number of lines of code required to do a project.

 ## Installation